Foreword

 - Domain competence: the ability to understand content produced in the source language and to reproduce it in the target language using the appropriate style and terminology.

-Aprenda LIBRAS com o nosso curso Passo-a-Passo ai mesmo de Columbus e sem sair de casa.
+Aprenda LIBRAS com o nosso curso Passo-a-Passo ai mesmo de Ashburn e sem sair de casa.

 Eu quero interpretar em LIBRAS!